You’ve heard all the reasons why Instagram is a great tool for small businesses. Maybe you’ve even signed up for Instagram for personal use.

 You can choose from a number of filters that scroll across the bottom of the app.
 (Double tap the filter to add a border or alter the strength of the filter.

-You can also alter the brightness or click on the wrench icon to access a number of other photo editing features.
+You can also click “edit” to access a number of other photo editing features.

 Once you’re happy with your photo, hit NEXT in the top right of the screen.
 Here, you’ll be able to add a caption.

 You can also tag people and name the location.